THIS EVENT WAS HELD ONLINE.

-The Federal Trade Commission will host a public workshop on September 22, 2020, to examine the potential benefits and challenges to consumers and competition raised by data portability.
+The Federal Trade Commission hosted a public workshop on September 22, 2020, to examine the potential benefits and challenges to consumers and competition raised by data portability.

 Data portability refers to the ability of consumers to move data – such as, emails, contacts, calendars, financial information, health information, favorites, friends or content posted on social media – from one service to another or to themselves.
 In addition to providing benefits to consumers, data portability may benefit competition by allowing new entrants to access data they otherwise would not have so that they can grow competing platforms and services.
 At the same time, there may be challenges to implementing or requiring data portability.
 For example, data that consumers want to port may include information about others, such as friends’ photos and comments.
 How should this data be treated?
 How can the data be transferred securely?
 Who has responsibility for ensuring that data portability is technically feasible?
 Does mandatory data access or data sharing affect companies’ incentives to invest in data-driven products and services?

-To help assist the agency’s analysis of this topic, the FTC is seeking comment on a range of issues including:
+To assist the agency’s analysis of this topic, the FTC sought comment on a range of issues including:

 - How are companies currently implementing data portability?
 What are the different contexts in which data portability has been implemented?

 - What have been the benefits and costs of data portability?
 What are the benefits and costs of achieving data portability through regulation?

 - To what extent has data portability increased or decreased competition?